PerlFFI/FFI-Platypus/README.md

 regulations.
 We can always tweak things later.
 - Please make an effort to follow existing coding style when making pull requests.
-- Platypus supports all production Perl releases since 5.8.1.
-For that reason, please do not introduce any code that requires a newer version of Perl.
+- The intent of the `FFI-Platypus` team is to support the same versions of Perl that are supported by the Perl toolchain.
+As of this writing that means 5.16 and better.
+As such, please do not include any codethat requires a newer version of Perl.

 ## Performance Testing